 Getting Started

-The materials provided in this section outline a structured framework developed to guide institutions of higher education in assessing local needs, planning effectively, and implementing the program with fidelity.
+The materials provided in this section outline a structured framework developed to guide institutions of higher education in assessing local needs and planning effectively.
 These resources are intended to support universities in adapting and launching the program in alignment with their academic priorities, community partnerships, and strategic goals.

 Needs Assessment